cometa-rocks/cometa_documentation/cometa_actions.md

             <h4>Example 2: Save password with encryption </h4>
             <strong>Step 1:</strong> Select Action -> I can do a OIDC auth with username "{username}" and "{password}"
             <br><strong>Step 2:</strong> Enter -> "Test_User"
-            <br><strong>Step 3:</strong> Save your password into Environment Variable's with encryption
+            <br><strong>Step 3:</strong> "Save your password in environment variables with encryption.
             <br><strong>Step 4:</strong> Enter "$myPasswordVariableName"
-            <h4>Note: Using "unencrypted" password is a security risk and should not be used.
-Suggested to use Example 2</h4>
+            <h4>Using an unencrypted password poses a security risk and should be avoided.
+It is recommended to use Example 2.</h4>
         </td>
     </tr>
     <tr>